getify/foi-lang/formalization-work/Foi-Specification.md

 To reference the constructor hook as a function value, use `Foo.@` (§3.8).
 To invoke the operator-function form, use `(@)(Foo, x)` (§3.12).

-The hook-and-dispatch chapter specifies how `Foo.@` resolves at call time and how the resulting instance carries its owning namespace identity.
+The `@` operator, including how `Foo.@` resolves at call time and how the resulting instance carries its owning namespace identity, is specified in full in §3.8.

 #### §3.10.8 The `%`-Call Form